 “Eight weeks just wasn’t enough, isn’t enough.
 After I completed the course, I felt cheated.
-The course was so good, but there was no follow-up.
-There was no follow-up course.
-There was no second instalment.
+The course was so good, but there was no follow-up … There was no second instalment.
 I didn’t want it to end,” he said.

 However, he told the commission that in some ways, his diagnosis has changed his life for the better.

 “That I have dementia has increased my quality of life, would you believe.